bruceschaller/node-modbus-rtu/README.md

 Now our thermostat will trigger callback only if data is changed.

-You can write similar classes for all slave devices, add events which make sense for you and write useful code more comfortable.
+One can write similar classes for all slave devices, add events which make sense for particular situations and write useful code more comfortably.

 ### How it works inside

 Communicating via serial port is sequential.
-It means you can't write few requests and then read few responses.
+It is not possible to write a few requests, then read a few responses.

-You have to write something then wait the answer and then writing another request.
+It is necessary to write something to serial, then wait for the answer, then write the next request, etc.

-Also you need determine the end of packet via timeout (different for various baudrate).
+End of packet must be determined by timeout, which varies depending on baudrate.

-The problem is, if we call functions in script in synchronus style (one by one without callbacks), they will write to port immediately without waiting of response of previous request, as result we receive trash
+The problem is, if scripted functions are called in synchronus style (one by one without callbacks), they will write to port immediately.
+This causes a failure, because the slave tries to respond immediately without waiting for response of previous request, so as a result we receive trash...

-For dealing with this problem is a simple queue inside library.
+To deal with this problem, the library provides simple queuing.

-When you call any of modbus function they didn't write to port immediately instead of that the adds to queue and return a promise.
+When a modbus function is called, it does not write to the port immediately, but instead the function is added to a queue.
+This returns a promise.
-When the queue start to process entire request it add a timeout to promise.
+The quese processes the request, and adds a timeout to the promise.
-If result will not received in `constants.RESPONSE_TIMEOUT` promise will be rejected with timeout error.
+If the result of the queue is not recieved in `constants.RESPONSE_TIMEOUT;` the promise will be rejected with a timeout error.

-SerialPort receive data randomly.
-It means it can receive 2 bytes per tick or 4 or more.
+SerialPort will accept data of variable length.
+It may recieve 2 bytes per tick, or more than 4.
+Modbus packets are or variable length.
-Modbus packet can contain a various count of bytes.

-So our task is collect all bytes and correctly determine end of packet.
+The task is then to collect all of the responded bytes and correctly determine the end of the packet.

-This library use debounce function for collecting buffer.
+This library uses the debounce function for collecting buffer.

-Each time serialPort receive data it trigger a function which store response buffer in array and call debounced function.
+Each time serialPort recieves data, it triggers a function which stores response buffer in an array and calls the debounce function.

+The debounce function ignores calls which happen too often while buffers are being stored.
+(PLEASE VERIFY STATEMENT ACCURACY.)
 Debounced function ignores calls which happen to often and while it we store buffers.

-When pause between calls reach setted timeout, function inside debounce will called and all stored buffers will be concatenated.
+When pause between calls reaches a timeout state, the function inside debounce is called and all stored buffers will be concatenated.

-It means packet is end and we can fulfill the promise.
+This indicates end-of-packet, and the promise is fulfilled.

-Both of timeouts can be tuned for you project.
+Each of the timeouts (for debounce, and promise) can be tuned for a particular project.

-If you set **too small timeout** in debounce function it will be incorrect collect buffers and you will often response CRC error.
+If the debounce timeout is too small, it will incorrectly collect buffers and you'll see CRC response errors.

-If you set **too big timeout** in debounce function you will waist a lot of time on that.
+If the debounce timeout is too large, a lot of time will be wasted in the communication cycle.

-Its important when you have many slave device.
-Request loop in your script may be more than 1 minute!
+If there are many connected slaves, this timout becomes very important because it may take more than a minute to complete a single poll request for all devices on a segment!

 #### How to set timeouts
 All constants stored in `modbus-rtu/constants.js`.
 You can require this file and override default values: